SpectraL519/cpp-ap/docs/tutorial.md

 > [!IMPORTANT]
 >
-> The parser behaviour depends on the argument definitions.
-The argument parameters are described int the [Argument parameters](#argument-parameters) section.
+> The parser's behavior depends on the argument definitions - see [Argument Parameters](#argument-parameters) section.

 <br/>
 <br/>